HeRoMo/convert_to_geojson_jp/README.md

 ```
 4. generate geojson files in dest/geojson directory.

+### Sample page
+You can see the map data localy.
+Command `npm start`, and then access http://localhost:3000

 ## Output geojson/topojson files

 Coverted data is simplified by [mapshaper](https://github.com/mbloch/mapshaper) to reduce data size.